How to Build a Sales Lead Funnel

 Aligning your digital marketing strategy with the customer journey is one of the best ways to consistently attract your ideal customer and provide them the exact content they need to feel comfortable moving forward with a purchase.

 The Best Tools to Manage Your Lead Gen Funnel

-There are many tools and software platforms that can help business owners, marketers, and salespeople in their lead generation process.
+There are many lead generation software platforms and tools that can help business owners, marketers, and salespeople in their lead generation process.
 Many of these tools go hand-in-hand with your inbound marketing strategies.

 LeadFeeder is a B2B website visitor tracking software.
 It helps businesses gather contact information for businesses that visit your website, even if they don’t fill out a contact form.
 With LeadFeeder, you can quickly generate a robust email list for the first stage of contact.

 Yesware is on a mission to help salespeople close more deals with less effort.
-With features like email templates, automatic follow-up, and personalized multi-touch email campaigns, users can easily manage leads at all different stages of the lead nurturing process.
+With features like an email finder tool, email templates, automatic follow-up, and personalized multi-touch email campaigns, users can easily source and manage leads at all different stages of the lead nurturing process.

 Leadpages touts itself as the #1 Landing Page Builder.
 It’s a software platform that helps small businesses connect with an audience, collect leads, and close sales.
 Users can build landing pages with pop-ups, alert bars, and more.

 Clickfunnels builds landing pages and marketing funnels in conjunction with one another.
 The tool offers many features, such as the ability to add new leads to an existing email list and effortlessly collect payments.